Vanilla Islands Commitments – A major role

 – ensuring a minimum level of respect for the environment

-In partnership with the Union of Chambers of Commerce of the Indian Ocean Islands and the French Development Agency, we identified the existing ecotourism offering across the six Vanilla Islands.
+In partnership with the Chambers of Commerce of the Indian Ocean Islands and the French Development Agency, we identified the existing ecotourism offering across the six Vanilla Islands.
 We then selected 11 responsive agencies which worked together to produce about thirty clusters, while respecting the values of ecotourism.